From Parameters to Behaviors: Unsupervised Compression of the Policy Space: Experiments

-To achieve this, we compared the effect of supervised fine-tuning on the latent space with various baselines, including PPO~\citep{schulman2017proximal}, DDPG~\citep{lillicrap2015continuous}, TD3~\citep{fujimoto2018addressing}, and SAC~\citep{haarnoja2018soft}.
-We also tested PGPE~\citep{sehnke2008policy} in the high-dimensional parameter space, referred to as Parameter PGPE, as a sanity check.
-All the algorithms were run in the best-performing configuration for the policy sizes.
+Finally, we address the last research question, namely: To achieve this, we compared the effect of supervised fine-tuning on the latent space \diff{using a simple variant of PGPE, which we refer to as Latent PGPE,} with various baselines, including PPO~\citep{schulman2017proximal}, DDPG~\citep{lillicrap2015continuous}, TD3~\citep{fujimoto2018addressing}, and SAC~\citep{haarnoja2018soft}.
+We also tested PGPE~\citep{sehnke2008policy} in the high-dimensional parameter space, referred to as Parameter PGPE, as a sanity check. \diff{Our implementation of both Parameter PGPE and Latent PGPE can be found in \Apref{ap:exp}.} All the algorithms were run in the best-performing configuration for the policy sizes.
 Interestingly, DRL baselines always struggle to optimize small policies and typically perform better with larger ones.
 On the contrary, Parameter PGPE benefits from having a reduced set of parameters to control; however, it generally suffers from high sample complexity.
-These evidences are reported in \Apref{ap:exp} (\Figgref{fig:baselines_mc},\ref{fig:pgpe_mc},\ref{fig:baselines_rc}).
+This evidence is reported in \Apref{ap:exp} (\Figgref{fig:baselines_mc},\ref{fig:pgpe_mc},\ref{fig:baselines_rc}).

 From these comparisons (reported in~\Figgref{fig:perf_mc} and~\Figgref{fig:perf_reacher} for MC and RC, respectively), we were able to extract three main findings.
 First of all, the convergence rate and performance of Latent PGPE are positively correlated with the number of dimensions of the latent space, which confirms that larger latent spaces are indeed better shaped and with an easier optimization landscape, as hinted in Subsec.~\ref{subsec:unsupervised} as well.
 Secondly, Latent PGPE converges faster than all baselines in 7 out of 8 tasks, even though it does not always converge to the optimum.
 Finally, Latent PGPE is able to achieve comparable, if not better, performances to most of the baselines, even for complex tasks like \codeblue{speed} in~\Figgref{fig:speedMC}, \ref{fig:speedRC}.
-However, we observe that it fails of solve the \codeblue{height} task in~\Figgref{fig:height}, due to the scarce representation of the high-performance policies in the unsupervised policy dataset.
+However, we observe that it fails to solve the \codeblue{height} task in~\Figgref{fig:height}, due to the scarce representation of the high-performance policies in the unsupervised policy dataset.